 If a merchant has a cardholder’s information saved to their site when a fraudster gains access to the customer’s account, they can start to make purchases posing as the customer.
 By simply accessing the account, fraudsters don’t have to get their hands on a credit card to make purchases.
 When a customer does not change their passwords from account to account this tees up fraudsters to takeover many accounts after gaining access to just one.
 Fraudsters are also utilizing technology to takeover an account.
-If they only have one piece of the puzzle, such as an email, a bot that can enter thousands of password a minute to try to access the account.
+If they only have one piece of the puzzle, such as an email, a bot that can enter thousands of passwords a minute to try to access the account.
 Targeted accounts can be based on data breaches that contain customer information.

 Chargeback fraud is the fraudulent request for a return or refund in the form of a dispute.
 The cardholder disputes the transaction in an attempt to regain the transaction dollar amount while retaining the product or services rendered.
 For airline merchants, this means that the cardholder was on the flight, then disputed the transaction to try and get their money back.
 Because this is an abuse of the dispute process, merchants can win these disputes from submitting a dispute respond document.
 This document must be crafted based on the reason code, and for airline merchants, the applicable travel transaction modifiers.